Lagomorpha: Rabbits

-Rabbits, members of family Leporidae outside Lepus, are generally much smaller than hares and include the rock hares and the hispid hare.
+Rabbits, members of the Leporidae family (excluding Lepus (hares)) are generally much smaller than hares and include the rock hares and the hispid hare.
 They are native to Europe, parts of Africa, Central and Southern Asia, North America and much of South America.
 They inhabit both grassland and arid regions.
 They vary in size from 20 to 50 cm and have long, powerful hind legs, shorter forelegs and a tiny tail.
 The colour is some shade of brown, buff or grey and there is one black species and two striped ones.
-Domesticated rabbits come in a wider variety of colours.
-Newborn rabbits are less developed than hares and require parental care.
-Although most species live and breed in burrows, the cottontails and hispid hares have forms (nests).
-Most of the burrowing species are colonial, and may feed together in small groups.
+Domestic rabbits come in a wider variety of colours.
+Newborn rabbits are altricial (eyes and ears closed, no fur).
+Although most species live in burrows, the cottontails and hispid hares have forms (nests above ground, usually under a bush).
+Most of the burrowing species are colonial, and feed together in small groups.
 Rabbits play an important part in the terrestrial food chain, eating a wide range of forbs, grasses, and herbs, and being part of the staple diet of many carnivorous species.
-Many breeds of rabbit can be litter-trained, and—assuming they are given sufficient room to run—can live happy lives as house pets.
+Domestic rabbits can be litter box trained, and—assuming they are given sufficient room to run and a good diet—can live long lives as house pets.

 Distribution

 Lagomorphs are widespread around the world and inhabit every continent except Antarctica.
-However, they are not found in most of the southern cone of South America, in the West Indies, Indonesia or Madagascar, nor on many islands.
+However, they are not found in the West Indies or Madagascar, nor on many islands.
 Although they are not native to Australia, humans have introduced them there and they have successfully colonized many parts of the country and caused disruption to native species.
+Though they are not native there, European hares exist in much of the southern cone of South America.

 Biology

 Digestion

-Like other herbivores, lagomorphs have to deal with a bulky diet in which the cell walls are composed of cellulose, a substance which mammalian digestive enzymes are unable to break down.
-Despite this, lagomorphs have developed a way of extracting maximum nourishment from their diet.
-First they bite off and shred plant tissues with their incisors and then they grind the material with their molars.
-Digestion continues in the stomach and small intestine where nutrients are absorbed.
-After that, certain food remains get diverted into the caecum, a blind-ended pouch.
-Here, they are mixed with bacteria, yeasts and other micro-organisms that are able to digest cellulose and turn it into sugar, a process known as hindgut fermentation.
-Other faecal matter passes along the colon and is excreted in the normal way as small, dry pellets.
-About four to eight hours after the meal, the contents of the caecum pass into the colon and are eliminated as soft, moist pellets known as cecotropes.
-These are immediately eaten by the lagomorph, which can thus extract all the remaining nutrients in the food.
+Easily digestible food is processed in the gastrointestinal tract and expelled as regular feces.
+But in order to get nutrients out of hard to digest fiber, lagomorphs ferment fiber in the cecum (in the GI tract) and then expel the contents as cecotropes, which are reingested (cecotrophy).
+The cecotropes are then absorbed in the small intestine to utilize the nutrients.

+Like rodents, they are not able to vomit.